All Episodes

 One thing that I did in Atlanta is they used to do research on the radio station.

-And anyway, one day I get called into Slogo's office and he goes, uh, I think the audience really likes you, but they think you're too harsh.
+And anyway, one day I get called into Slogo's office and he goes, I think the audience really likes you, but they think you're too harsh.

-Now I used to remember, this is the genteel South.
+Now, I used to, remember, this is the Genteel South.

 I grew up listening to Bob Grant in New York.